Dimension:230*180*240mm, Capacity:2.5kg, Voltage:220V-110V,

 MAX capacity of tumbler with media, water, cleaning solution & items being tumbled is 1.5kg

 What else do you need?

-Media – For this size tumbler at least 800gr – 1.5kg of media, Depending on what you are tumbling a mix of balls, pins & satellites are easiest , then the polishing compound powder or solution and water.
+Media – For this size tumbler at least 800gr – 1.5kg of media, Depending on what you are tumbling a mix of balls, pins & satellites are easiest , then the polishing compound powder ( 1 teaspoon) or 15ml solution and water.

 Handle small runs & touch-ups.
 The clear barrel allows you to monitor your piece & an easy-to-use lid gives you quick access to contents.
 Used with steel shot/media (M0162-M0167) & barrelling powder compound ( see P0124) Timer, Direction & speed controllable.
 Or ceramic media code A0126 for a quick shine up, if items need de burring of rough edges try the A0113 plastic triangle grit 600.

 A tumbler is a great tool to own for any jeweller or craftsman- beginner to professional.
 The uses for a tumbler are endless from cleaning empty bullet shells, to polishing stones, jewellery, dental laboratory field, engineered spare parts, cleaning rust & castings.
 Different brands have different looking motors that work in different ways.
 Remember to use the right barrel with the right motor & media and pair it with the right polishing compound for the best result.

 The main benefit of using a tumbler is the amount of time you will save compared to polishing by hand.
 As you can make a batch of jewellery, tumble polish & get on with something else.
 It will also get into nooks & crannies that polishing mops won’t be able to reach quickly & easily.

 Generally magnetic tumblers are quicker than rotary tumblers , they use very fine specialised pins.
 These get into very hard to reach spots without causing too much damage to your piece.
 This uses a constant speed in one direction only.